Islamic Studies Curriculum

 Seerah

 The life and teachings of Prophet Muhammad (Peace Be Upon Him).
-Elementary students learn engaging stories of the Prophet; older students conduct textual analysis and examine historical sources.
+Elementary students learn foundational lessons about the Prophet; as students progress, they conduct textual analysis and examine historical sources.

 Quran